Chris Angove, Independent Professional Engineer

 Next to Pozar, one of the best microwave textbooks I have used.
 More biased towards active devices.

-Good on passive waveguide components, not much else.
+Good on passive waveguide components.

 Useful for optical fiber telecommunications infrastructure.